zhiyuanMA/zhiyuanMA.github.io/about.md

 I'm a Java Developer, experienced in <b>Web applications and Big Data Projects</b>.
 Past <b>6 years</b> I collaborated with amazing people in Beijing and Auckland to create beautiful codes and robust solutions.

-I’m passionate about building high quality applications and user interfaces with modern web technologies, test driven development and agile methodology.
+I’m passionate about building high quality applications and user interfaces with modern web and cloud technologies, test driven development and agile methodologies.

 ## My Skills